 Q5: Fake or Real News

 Do you know which sites are reporting the truth?
 Can you tell the difference between real and fake information?
 When a story is big news, it is often quick to spread.
 The spread of fake news is often through circular reporting.
 Fake news spins a tall tale, often seen through our own biases or filter bubbles.
 How do we know when it’s fact or fiction?
+This Quest features several additional activities, including a Digital Breakout Challenge.

 I Can Statements